RaivoRipuli/lastwarVP/README.md

 ## Known issues

-1) Scrolling sometimes fails.
-This should automatically remediate.
+1) Scrolling sometimes fails, but it happens very rarely
 2) Adding moments on the bot account's profile will make in unable to navigate

 ## Settings

 SleepLow = low limit in milliseconds for the sleep timers\
 SleepHigh = high limit in milliseconds for the sleep timers\
-SleepScrollLow = low limit in milliseconds for scrolling timers\
-SleepScrollHigh = high limit in milliseconds for scrolling timers\
+Deny = boolean value for enabling deny mode or allow mode\
 Scrolls = How many times it scrolls

 ## Miscellaneous info

 Version 4 is able to scroll the applications list.
 It will scroll depending on the pixel color detected.\
 Version 6 is more reliant on pixel colors, but can also automatically open applicants menu and only try to approve when somone has applied
+Version 11 is with OCR and player detection feature